cloudmesh/client/_sources/system-cygwin.txt

 System Preparation
 ===================

-The instalation of cloudmesh is easiest if you prepare your system with some elementary software.
+The installation of cloudmesh is easiest if you prepare your system with some elementary software.
 We provide such information for the following Operating systems:

 * Linux